keithalewis/math/llm.md

 of the LLM you are using at the moment.
 Use the output to detect what it is _not_ telling you.

+Prompt from general to specific.
+You are looking for a needle in a haystack.

+DO NOT TRUST LLMs!